 Edit Bing Settings

-To edit the safe search Bing preferences, you need to look at the top right corner and click Extras > Preferences.
+To edit the safe search Bing preferences, you need to look at the top right corner and the menu represented by 3 bars.

-To change the Bing settings options, you can change the country.
+To change the Bing settings options, many people changed the country.
 Click on the country in the top right corner and select “United States – English”, or you can directly select US as your country.
 Now you can again go to Extras > Preferences and you will have the moderate safe search option selected by default, which will filter bad images and videos, but not text, from your search results.